verdoSee/Sierpinski-s-Triangle-/README.md

-Sierpinski-s-Triangle using SFML framework in C++ (using dice method)
+Sierpinski-s-Triangle using SFML framework in C++ "Dice" method